 Here are the rules for the villages participating in the Satyamev Jayate Water Cup 2019.
 Villages should take part in the competition only if they agree with the competition rules and the marking system.
 Should a conflict pertaining to these rules arise, Paani Foundation’s decision shall be final.

 The top three villages will get cash prizes of ₹75 lakhs, ₹50 lakhs and ₹40 lakhs respectively.
 In addition, the top village from each taluka will get a cash prize of ₹10 lakhs.
 If a village has secured one of the top three prizes at the state level, then it will not be eligible for the ₹10 lakh prize that will be given to the top village in the taluka.
 In such a case, the top prize of the taluka will go to the next village.

-Every revenue village in the selected 75 talukas is eligible to participate.
-So, participation is based on self-selection and the application form needs to be sent by the Gram Panchayat.
+Every revenue village in the selected 76 talukas is eligible to participate.
+Participation is based on self-selection and the application form needs to be sent by the Gram Panchayat.

-The unit for participation and for measurement of performance in the Satyamev Jayate Water Cup is the revenue village.
-In most cases there is no difference between a revenue village and a Gram Panchayat.
+Participation needs to be via the Gram Panchayat.
+However, the unit for measurement of the work done during the Satyamev Jayate Water Cup is the revenue village.
+In most cases, there is no difference between a revenue village and a Gram Panchayat.
 Both are the same.
 However, there is more than one revenue village in a Gat (Group) Gram Panchayat.